Message to an Author

 10) You seem to ignore the Close Links between the Nazis and the Vatican, as my article “Theosophy and the Second World War” shows; and that the Vatican, the Nazis and the Fascists are totally inimical to H.P.B.’s authentic Theosophy, as they are against Democracy.

-11) Please take notice of the Jewish-Hindu symbol in the middle of the symbol of the theosophical movement.
+11) Please take notice of the Jewish-Hindu symbol (two interlaced triangles) in the middle of the symbol of the theosophical movement.
 This also was not a coincidence.
 Today this is the main symbol in the flag of the State of Israel.
 Please draw your conclusions.
 Read about this symbol in HPB’s writings and in the Mahatma Letters.

 12) You mention the svastika symbol of theosophical movement (which was founded in 1875).
 The svastika is Hindu.
 It is a most ancient symbol for the Kosmic evolution, and it is not a Nazi symbol, therefore.
 The Nazis misused it for their own anti-evolutionary purposes, and this is their karma.
 Nazism is a disease of the moment, whereas Kosmic Evolution is eternal.